-Modern Day Slavery and Human Trafficking Policy
+Modern Slavery & Human Trafficking statement for Nobia AB

 Statement for Nobia AB 2017-2018

-This statement has been developed in accordance with the Modern Slavery Act 2015 and sets out Nobia Groups commitment and actions to understand prevent, as far as possible, the risk of modern slavery and human trafficking taking place anywhere in our operations or supply chains.
+This statement has been developed in accordance with the Modern Slavery Act 2015 and sets out Nobia Group’s commitment and actions to understand and, as far as possible, prevent the risk of modern slavery and human trafficking taking place anywhere in our operations or supply chains.

 Nobia is organised so that the first stages of the value chain; product development, sourcing, production and logistics have Group-wide management functions.
 The group wide structure enable capitalization on scale and the possibility to a harmonized and structured approach to risk assessment and due diligence.